itsphily/Analyzing-Pisa-2012----Data-analysis-using-python-librairies-/README.md

 ## Installation

 - Clone the existing repository
-- run Summary_slides.slides.html to see the slide deck <br>
+- Run Summary_slides.slides.html to see the slide deck <br>
 __or__
-- launch jupyter notebooks and run to check the code
+- Launch jupyter notebooks and run to check the code
-- run Exploration_template.ipynb
+- Run Exploration_template.ipynb
   (This can also be run without jupyter notebooks, open Exploration_template.html)

 ## Dataset